mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

   SHOULD include enough information to allow the application to maintain a mapping between the datagram that was acknowledged/lost and the RTP packet that was sent in that datagram.
-* *Stream States*: The QUIC implementation SHOULD expose to a sender, if all the data that was sent on a stream was successfully delivered or not.
+* *Stream States*: The QUIC implementation SHOULD expose to a sender, how much of the data that was sent on a stream was successfully delivered and how much data is still outstanding to be sent or retransmitted.
 * *Arrival timestamps*: If the QUIC connection uses a timestamp extension like
   {{I-D.draft-smith-quic-receive-ts}} or {{I-D.draft-huitema-quic-ts}}, the
   arrival timestamps or one-way delays SHOULD be exposed to the application.